evilbunny2008/rock64-webgui/README.md

 ## rock64-webgui -- Web GUI for the Rock64

 This is community maintained project in my free time.
 Don't expect everything to be perfect and working.
-Rather be prepared that there are problems, as always try to fix them and contribute, but if you can't drop the issue here so we can track the progress and resolution of the problem.
+Rather be prepared that there are problems, as always try to fix them and contribute.
+If you can't fix the issue, please file a bug under issues so we can track the progress and resolution of the problem.

 ## Contents